Burke Bulldog Weekly Update

 Online Payment is a reliable and secure electronic payment processing solution for fees and fines transactions.
 The Infinite Campus Online Payment has been launched and parents or guardians can set up a payment method and select fees to pay through their Campus Parent Portal account.

 Parents or guardians must have a Campus Parent account to do this.
 If a parent or guardian needs to set up their account, they should contact their child's school.
+Please contact our school at 531-299-2580 for information on setting up the Campus Parent Portal Account if you haven't done so.

 Important Dates At A Glance